 Submission Deadline: July 19, 2019

-The Policy Forum Call for Participation is now open.
+The Policy Forum Call for Participation is closed.
 As part of a change to our annual Policy Invitational, this meeting is open to all AMIA members and nonmembers.
 The AMIA 2019 Health Informatics Policy Forum will rely on dynamic keynotes and interactive panel discussions to educate policymakers and influencers in Washington, D.C. and beyond.
 Chosen panel submissions will be invited to develop manuscripts for publication and may be asked to meet with officials in Washington as part of AMIA’s ongoing public policy engagement.

 Policy Forum Sub-Themes